timmarlowe/smarter-than-nate-silver/README.md

 It is still clearly both over-fit (see effective field goal percentage) and under-fit.

 ## Results
-At a score threshold of 0 point spread between home and away, this model has a 69.3% cross validated accuracy.
+At a score threshold of 0 point spread between home and away, this model has a 69.3% accuracy when tested on the hold-out tournament data.
 As can be seen in the table below, the model is mostly predicting home teams will win, and extremely underpredicting on away teams.

 | Threshold   |   Precision |   Recall |   Accuracy |   Specificity |   False Positive Rate |
 |---:|------------:|---------:|-----------:|--------------:|----------------------:|